 Ordinary Time: July 12th

-Monday of the Fifteenth Week of Ordinary Time; Sts.
-Louis and Zelia Martin
+Monday of the Fifteenth Week in Ordinary Time; Sts.
+Louis and Zelie Martin

 Old Calendar: St. John Gualbert, abbot; Sts.
 Nabor and Felix, martyrs; St. Veronica of the Veil (Hist)